 Now that you’re running stronger and longer, your recuperation should be stronger also.
 Our post, Foam Rolling Basics: Lower Body, will help you to work out the kinks in your legs, arms, and rear.
 Faster healing leads to a faster return to training.

 Day 19: Rest

 Day 21: 3 mile jog

-On the last day of the challenge, push your body.
+On the last day of our learn to run challenge, push your body.
 Use all of our tips, plus the momentum from the previous days, to end the challenge strong!